 Selling the house using an FSBO listing will save you on the commission, but you will still need to pay for cleaning repairs, marketing, and other selling costs.
 In most cases, selling on your own to a regular buyer will take longer and ultimately put less in your pocket.

 Sell To An Investor

-When you sell your inherited property to Middle Tennessee Home Buyers (owned by BR Real Estate Holdings LLC), you will not need to spend a dime out of pocket.
+When you sell your inherited property to Middle Tennessee Home Buyers, you will not need to spend a dime out of pocket.
 Nor will you have to pay expensive commissions, agent fees, or administrative costs.
 By selling the property directly, you will be able to quickly receive your profits and move on from the house without spending months making repairs and waiting for the property to sell.